Chiefs fans kick off a new tradition after pandemic prevents old traditions

 HAYSVILLE, Kan.
-(KSNW)-The limited capacity in the stands forced some chiefs fans to punt their more than 2-decade long tradition, but they are kicking off a new ritual.
+(KSNW) – The limited capacity in the stands forced some Chiefs fans to punt their more than two-decade-long tradition, but they are kicking off a new ritual.

 Kelly Kennedy, Steve Crumb, and Barry McGuire have a long tradition of going to every Chiefs home game.